How To Apply

 Step 3: Submit the “Secondary School Report” Form

-The Secondary School Report Form (also called the Counselor Recommendation) should be filled out by an administrative official (director of guidance, counselor, principal, vice principal or dean) and sent directly to the Office of Admissions.
-Some high schools are now submitting the School Report Form online through the Common Application system.
-Please consult with your counselor to see if this is an option for you.
+The Secondary School Report Form and/or Counselor Report should be filled out by an administrative official (director of guidance, counselor, principal, vice principal or dean) and sent directly to the Office of Admissions.

 Step 4: Submit a Teacher Evaluation